senosandy26/Laboratory-03-Multi-Cloud-Explorer-/aws-research.md

  5. Three Advantages

-1. Broad Services – AWS offers numerous services related to computing, storage, databases, networks, security, analytics, and more for the cloud.
+I.  Broad Services – AWS offers numerous services related to computing, storage, databases, networks, security, analytics, and more for the cloud.

-2. Global infrastructure – AWS has a vast global infrastructure, enabling organisations to deploy applications in various geographical areas.
+II.
+Global infrastructure – AWS has a vast global infrastructure, enabling organisations to deploy applications in various geographical areas.

 Scalability and flexibility – AWS resources can be scaled up or down as per the demand of the workload, supporting organisations to meet the changing demands.